rach7777/monax-may/thelonious.io_landingpage.md

-#Design philosophy
+#Thelonious: the world's first smart contract-controlled blockchain design

+##The Blockchain: a very brief introduction

+One key component of an Eris system is a database known as a blockchain.

+These databases have their origins in cryptocurrency platforms such as Bitcoin, where they represent historical records of verifiable monetary stake.
+In second-generation cryptocurrency platforms, such as Ethereum, blockchains are generalized to store arbitrary data and to establish permissions to modify that data through a set of self-enforcing and self-executing scripts.
+These are known as “smart contracts,” and they allow platform operators to define complex and fully customisable rules which govern the blockchain’s interaction with its users.

+Like the abstracted layer for data processing that is "the cloud", the blockchain is merely an abstracted layer for computation and the delegation of information processing.
+In this network, joining is as simple as sending information along with a computable structure file that specifies the intent, or the "contract", upon which the logic applies.

-##On trustlessness
+###Blockchains and trustlessness

+By distributing the computational power necessary to process transactions on the blockchain widely, and by ensuring that no single user (or large number of users working in concert) are able to amend the transaction history, blockchains are referred to as "trustless" systems.
+[ADD DETAIL]

-Many blockchains are built to be standalone silos, and as such require a 'win or die' approach to their design, development, and maintenance.
-As a consequence, their security and consensus models are stagnant, and their utility limited.
+This model, however, requires most blockchains to act as  standalone silos, and requires a 'win or die' approach to their design, development, and maintenance.
+As a consequence, innovation is slow to be adopted by these networks; their security and consensus models are stagnant, and their utility is commensurately limited.

 In our commercial view, "trustless" is a misnomer - and too much of it can be a bad thing.
 Even for the most ardent regular user of Bitcoin, the most prominent "trustless" network, will extend trust regularly to a certain extent, whether to the banks and exchanges that process USD transfers when they purchase Bitcoin, or to the manufacturers of their computers and operating systems on which they run the Bitcoin client.